emubns, a Braille 'n Speak synth emulator

 I created emubns for a specific use case: using a screen reader installed on a

-Qemu makes it possible to redirect virtualized COM ports to a tcp port, and
+Some hypervizors make it possible to redirect their virtualized COM ports to a

 -- HOW? ----------------------------------------------------------------------

-Typically, one would load emubns first, and then run his Qemu VM using
+Typically, one would load emubns first, and then instruct the hypervisor to

 -device isa-serial,chardev=comport

-Inside the Qemu VM, a screen reader should be installed (like PROVOX, JAWS,
+Inside the VM, a screen reader should be installed (like PROVOX, JAWS, ASAP,

-ASAP, etc).
-This screen reader should be configured to send its output to
+etc).
+This screen reader should be configured to send its output to a

 displayed on the VM screen should be vocalized accordingly.